HHS-RADV: Hiring an Initial Validation Auditor

 8. Determine Related Experience.

-The IVA ﬁrms you are considering may have a range of experience, possibly even in other industries.
+The IVA partner you are considering may have a range of experience, possibly even in other industries.
 It is important for health plans to evaluate what previous experience may be valuable in serving as an IVA.
-For instance, Quality Improvement Organization-like (QIO-like) entities can demonstrate competence in dealing with the particulars and operational requirements that Commercial Risk Adjustment audit requires.

 9. Assess Ability to Meet Expected Time Frames.

-As the various stages of the process take place, your IVA must be able to comply with established dead- lines in order to prepare for the Second Validation Audit performed by HHS or face potential penalties.
+As the various stages of the process take place, your IVA must be able to comply with established deadlines in order to prepare for the Second Validation Audit.

 10. Verify Coding Accreditations and Certiﬁcations.

-If an IVA ﬁrm is not properly experienced and accredited the potential for further risk is increased.
-Audit reviews must be performed by certiﬁed medical coders (AHIMA or AAPC).
-A senior reviewer must conﬁrm errors discovered in the risk adjustment process.
-For 2015, a senior reviewer is deﬁned as a medical coder having three years of experience.
-For 2016 and beyond, senior reviewers must have ﬁve years of medical coding
+If an IVA partner is not properly experienced and accredited, the potential for further risk is increased.
+Audit reviews must be performed by certified medical coders (AHIMA or AAPC).